martinthomson/tmi/draft-thomson-tmi.md

 Applying strong technical constraints on how that information is used might be infeasible or impossible.

-The use of authentication allows for other forms of control on intermediaries.
-Auditing systems or other mechanisms for ensuring accountability can use authentication information.
-Authentication can also enable the use of legal, social, or other types of control that might cover any shortfall in technical measures.
+Systems that audit the involvement in protocols can use authentication to improve accountability.
+Authentication can enable the use of legal, social, or other types of control that might cover any shortfall in technical measures.